Proximal indirect comparison: Indirect comparison with unmeasured shifted effect modifiers

 The fundamental problem of indirect comparison is that the treatment \(A=1\) is never observed in the target RCT \(S=0\).
 In order to establish identifiability for the target parameter in the observed data, we need a set of plausible assumptions which justify the transportability of the treatment-specific mean from the source population to the target population.
-The existing indirect comparison and network meta-analysis literature tend to assume effect-measure transportability \parencite{phillippo2018methods,phillippo2020multilevel}, which does not hold when conditioning on the observed baseline covariates cannot completely account for differences in the effect between RCTs.
-The violation is attributed to the existence of unmeasured, shifted effect modifiers.
-It may be tempting to adjust for as many baseline or pre-treatment variables as possible in order to establish the validity of effect-measure transportability, in hope of capturing all effect modifiers.
-However, this strategy is not foolproof as it may instead result in additional M-bias \parencite{cinelli2022crash}.
-Consider for example the causal diagram in \Cref{fig:dag-2} and the structural equation \(Y(a)=a\tau(X,U)+\mu(X,U,S)+\varepsilon\), where \(\varepsilon\indep (X,U,S)\) and \(\tau\) is not constant in \(U\).
-There is no marginal dependence between \(S\) and \(U\), that is, the effect modifier \(U\) is not shifted.
-However, when we condition on covariates \(X\), the path \(S\to X\gets U(\to Y)\) is opened, and CATE transportability conditioning on \(X\) is not possible in this scenario.
+The existing indirect comparison and network meta-analysis literature tend to assume effect-measure transportability \citep{phillippo2018methods,phillippo2020multilevel}, which does not hold when conditioning on the observed baseline covariates cannot completely account for differences in the effect between RCTs, because there exist unmeasured shifted effect modifiers.
+In hope of capturing all effect modifiers, it may be tempting to adjust for as many baseline or pre-treatment variables as possible in order to achieve valid effect-measure transportability.
+However, this strategy is not foolproof, as it may instead result in additional M-bias \citep{cinelli2024crash}.

-We thus propose a weaker version of CATE transportability conditioning on both the baseline covariates \(X\) and the unobserved effect modifiers \(U\).
-We denote the propensity score in the source trial by \(e(a\mid X)= \P(A=a\mid X,S=1)\) for \(a\in\{0,1\}\) and assume that it is known.
+We propose a weaker version of CATE transportability conditioning on both the baseline covariates \(X\) and the unobserved effect modifiers \(U\).